JacobMDavidson/JacobMDavidson.github.io/_posts/android/2015-10-02-computersms.md

     <img src="{{ site.url }}/images/android/computersms-android.png" alt="">
 </figure>

 This application is composed of three components: the main activity, a broadcast receiver, and a service.
 The main activity allows the user to enable the service when the server application is detected on the local area network.
-Once enabled, the service starts a broadcast receiver that is invoked whenever a text message or incoming call is received and passes the received message to the service.
+Once enabled, the service starts a broadcast receiver that is invoked whenever a text message or incoming call is received, passing the received message to the service.
 The service then converts the message to XML and sends it to the server application.
-The service receives any incoming XML message from the server and forwards it as a SMS message.
+The service receives any incoming XML message from the server and sends it out as a SMS message.

-#### <u>Permissions:</u>
+#### <u>Required Permissions:</u>
-* RECEIVE_SMS - Enables the application to read incoming SMS messages, which it then passes to the desktop application.
+* RECEIVE_SMS - Enables the application to read incoming SMS messages which it then passes to the desktop application.
-* SEND_SMS - Allows the application to send SMS messages, which it receives from the desktop application.
+* SEND_SMS - Allows the application to send SMS messages that it receives from the desktop application.
-* INTERNET - Used to open a socket of communication between the Android application and the desktop application over a local network.
+* INTERNET - Used to open a socket of communication between the Android application and the desktop application over a local area network.
 * READ_PHONE_STATE - Allows the Android application to listen for incoming calls, notifying the desktop application each time an incoming call is received.
 * ACCESS_WIFI_STATE - Enables access to the IP address of the device which is used in the discovery of services on the network.
-* CHANGE_WIFI_MULTICAST_STATE - Enables the DNS Service Discovery functionality of JmDNS, which is also used to discover the appropriate service on the network.
+* CHANGE_WIFI_MULTICAST_STATE - Enables the DNS Service Discovery functionality of JmDNS which is used to discover the appropriate service on the network.

 #### <u>The MainActivity Class:</u>